Grim Prairie Tales: Production

 The film was the sole directorial outing from Coe, a storyboard artist and set decorator.
 At one point, Coe was considering making a sequel entitled Grim Prairie Tales: Rescue Party.
 The film was the feature film debut of future Academy Award-winning cinematographer Janusz Kamiński, who at the time worked as a lighting technician and 2nd unit director under fellow DP Phedon Papamichael.
+Wally Pfister, another Academy Award-winning cinematographer, served as a grip.

 Atherton appeared in the lead role in the 1978 NBC television western miniseries Centennial.
 Tom Simcox appeared in Grim Prairie Tales as the wealthy rancher Horn.
 In an acting career from 1962–1991, he appeared in eight Gunsmoke episodes and in other television Westerns.

 Reception

 At the time of its cinema and subsequent video release it was marketed as a straight horror, and reviews of the time consequently focused on its lack of scares.

 Stephen Holden from New York Times wrote, "Grim Prairie Tales aspires to be a sort of western Twilight Zone, but the stories it tells are so flat and lacking in tension and atmosphere that the movie generates no tingles."
 Hal Hinson from Washington Post offered the film similar criticism, stating that the film wasn't particularly scary.

 Actors on set and audiences Coe subsequently encountered consistently viewed the film as a feminist western rather than a horror, and it has a cult following based on that interpretation.

 In the UK its reputation as a cult classic was cemented by its inclusion, in 1993, in the Moviedrome TV strand, where it was introduced by Alex Cox.